Toronto Designer Gifts Drake $769K Diamond Jacket At Raptors Game

 Despite the jacket being presented to Drake by Raptors president Masai Ujiri on Tuesday before game four between the Raptors and Milwaukee Bucks, the item was “gifted to the team and to Drake by Garrison and was not paid for by MLSE,” according to Nguyen.

+“The Raptors asked for a surprise to be made, we are huge fans and wanted to celebrate by creating a memorable gift with our collaboration partners Diamond Foundry and Dormeiul,” said Garrison Bespoke marketing chief David Tran.
+“Ever since the original Drake commission, it’s been an annual tradition and is always presented at the game.”

-He wanted to make that distinction after some confusion that the MLSE had paid for the jacket.
+The design company wanted to make that distinction after some confusion that the MLSE had paid for the jacket.
 Many people took to Twitter to lambast them for gifting such an expensive item to the multimillion rapper while NBA tickets continue to skyrocket in price.

-Nguyen noted that the sports jacket is from its “Couture Series” and is lined with the Toronto Raptors jersey that Drake designed himself.
+Nguyen also noted that the sports jacket is from its “Couture Series” and is lined with the Toronto Raptors jersey that Drake designed himself.

 “We’ve worked with Drake for the last five years, making him the original one that he ordered using a Deadstock Vince Carter Raptors jersey that he gave us to put inside the jacket,” said Nguyen.